Is your air conditioner acting weird? Chances are, it’s trying to tell you something.

-An air conditioner leaking water can be a frequent issue.
-One of the most common causes of an air conditioner leak is a clogged condensate drain line.
-The condensate drain line is designed to remove excess moisture from the air conditioning system.
-When this line becomes plugged with dirt, particles or mold, water can back up and start to leak.
+A cooling system leaking water can be a frequent issue.
+One of the most common causes of an air conditioner leak is a blocked condensate drain line.
+The condensate drain line is responsible for removing unwanted moisture from the air conditioning system.
+When this line becomes clogged with dirt, particles or mold, water can back up and start to come out of the unit.

 Why Is My Air Conditioner Freezing Up?

-Why Is My Air Conditioner So Loud?
+Is My Air Conditioner Supposed to Be Loud?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Won'y My Air Conditioning Blow Cold Air?

 Why Is My Air Conditioner Making a Weird Noise?